OTPS Resource Management

 - AC 160 – Statement of Automobile Travel - Used to report mileage if driving personal vehicle to the College.
 Submit completed forms to AP, Shuster Hall, Room 016.

 - CUNY Guidelines for Meals Served On Premises for Business Meetings

-- Honoraria Independent Contractor Form - Payment to individuals in recognition of a special or distinguished service (i.e. lecture, concert, participation in a workshop or seminar, speaking engagement).
+- Honoraria Independent Contractor Form (PDF) - Payment to individuals in recognition of a special or distinguished service (i.e. lecture, concert, participation in a workshop or seminar, speaking engagement).
 Click here for additional information.

 - Budget Overview Report - used to review OTPS budget balances.

 - Department Expenditure Report -VIDEO or PDF Step-by-Step instructions for downloading the CUNYfirst expenditure report related to OTPS transactions.

 - CUNYfirst Queries - Instructions for running CUNYfirst Queries.

 Form/Application Purpose Submit to To add, modify, or remove CUNYfirst security access to Procurement (Financial Supply Chain module) Financial Operations, Shuster Hall, Room #012 Citibank Procurement Card Application To request State issued Citibank Credit Card Purchasing Office, Shuster Hall, Room #022 CUNY-Vendor-Registration To add a Vendor that is not in the CUNYfirst system Purchasing Office, Shuster Hall, Room #022 Citibank Procurement Card Application To request State issued Citibank Credit Card Purchasing Office, Shuster Hall, Room #022 Citibank Travel Card Application To request State issued Citibank Travel Card